ChandreshThakur/Chatbot/README.md

 # Chatbot
 - This repo contains instruction on how to implement a chatbot, trained by me
+- The bot provides information based on my institute ( IIT BOMBAY) on three domians: courses, faculty and events

 ### Implementation instructions:
 install anaconda,(Be sure to include conda in path directory)